swatikar95/amzn_stock_price_pred/readme.md

 ### Method Overview

 #### Logistic Regression
+ `Logistic Regression` is used to map predicted values to probabilities.
+The output is always between 0 ans 1, which makes it suitable for binary classification.

 Suppose our dataset has two features $`X_1`$ and $`X_2`$ with target variable $`Y`$.
 ![Logistic Regression](/images/image-3.png)